Web image formats

 Updated 22/9/22

-Converting to Modern image formats
+Converting to modern image formats

 As Google and other search engines increasingly attribute page speed with quality, it is important that your website loads as quickly as possible.
 Depending on how heavily you use images on your website or ecommerce store it might be useful to consider options to switch your website to use modern image formats: